akondrahman/59115ASE/project/Report.md

 Rest of the report is organized as follows Section II describes necessary background information, and related work.
 In Section III we state the assumptions of our project.
 Section IV illustrates our implementation of the model, and the optimizer.
 Section V describes the methodology of the project.
 In Section VI we explain our findings.
 Section VII discusses the threats to validity for the project.
 In Section VIII we state the future directions of the project.
 Finally we conclude our report in Section IX.

 ## Background and Related Work
+### Background

+Storn and Price invented differential evolution (DE) to generate optimal solutions without making any assumption about the problem space.
+DE does not guarantee that it will always find an optimal solution.
+Researchers have successfully used different variants of DE to solve optimization problems in different domains such as, grid computing[], computational electro magnetics [], and software engineering [].
 ## Assumptions
 ## Implementation
 ## Methodology